Understanding the process of recovery

 · Get out in daylight/sun, vitamin D is massive, and low levels of vitamin D are linked to fatigue.

 · Don’t aim to try and give 110% in every workout, it’ll crush you.
-Program active recovery each week and de-load when needed to maximize benefit.
+Program active recovery each week and de-load when needed to maximise benefit.

 · Schedule hours in your day which are just for you.
 Taking time out will do you some good.